 Kava Side Effects

-Anyone researching kava for the first time will soon come across websites, blogs and articles that claim kava drinking is bad for the liver and your health – bringing into question kava safety.
+Anyone researching kava for the first time will soon come across websites, blogs and articles that claim kava drinking is bad for the liver and your health – bringing into question kava safety and side effects.
 The origin of these claims is research that was done over 15 years ago in Switzerland and Germany.
 That research led to kava drinking being banned in those countries.
 The ban was reversed in 2015 after new research reputed the findings of the original studies.
 These newer studies showed that cases of liver toxicity attributed to kava actually occurred principally as a result of study participants consuming other substances known to negatively effect liver function or contaminated products made with parts of the kava plant not meant for use in drinks.
-For more information on kava safety, read this article.
+For more information on kava safety and side effects, read this article.

 According to the National Library of Medicine, “based upon reported cases, the estimated frequency of clinically apparent liver injury due to kava is less than 1:1,000,000 daily doses.”

 A Long History of Drinking Kava

 The long history of kava drinking supports this statement that the likelihood of negative side effects from drinking kava is minimal.
 Kava drinking has been an integral part of cultural traditions of the Pacific Islands for over 1,000 years without any record of causing liver problems.
 Pacific Islanders have enjoyed the relaxing characteristics of kava root centuries and continue to do so today.

 The World Health Organization’s Codex Alimentarius concludes as follows: